-One decking unit is placed at a distance L from the west end of the bridge measured along the top of the north side stringer.
-The other decking unit is placed 1 inch from the east end of the bridge measured along the top of the south side stringer.
+One decking unit is placed at a distance L1 from the west end of the bridge measured along the top of the north side stringer.
+The other decking unit is placed at a distance L2 from the west end of the bridge measured along the top of the north side stringer.